vinoaj/databricks-resources/README.md

 ### LLMs

+- [LLM Model Recommendations](https://www.databricks.com/product/machine-learning/large-language-models-oss-guidance): we often get asked what are the best OSS LLM models to use for which use case.
+This frequently-updated matrix is a handy reference to identify the right models by use case and depending on whether you are seeking quality-, balanced-, or speed-optimised models

 - [Actioning Customer Reviews at Scale with Databricks SQL AI Functions](https://www.databricks.com/blog/actioning-customer-reviews-scale-databricks-sql-ai-functions): bring meaning to unstructured data using the simplicity of SQL and GPT-3.5

 ### Guides